astravant/digitalgarden/_notes/daily-notes.md

 # April 15, 2019

-=We're simply the by-product of millions of years of evolution and adaption.
+We're simply the by-product of millions of years of evolution and adaption.
 A few millennia ago, we didn't have the level of self-awareness and consciousness that we have today.
 The same stresses about life, work, finances, health, relationships.
 Life, as we know it today, has grown so complex.
 We're worried about our careers, how we're going to make money, if you're going to go out to lunch today, that guy that just cut you off on the highway, checking Snapchat or Instagram - these things didn't exist.
 We're so overwhelmed.
 We're just conditioned and accustomed to it.
 It's business as usual.
 What if we returned to the simplicity?
 The planet functions on cycles, as do societies.
-What will it take, to get that simplicity back?==
+What will it take, to get that simplicity back?

 # April 12, 2019